thmsmtylr/as-fe-test/README.md

 - If there's areas of uncertainty or question please use your own knowledge and experiences to fill in the gaps.
 - The task should be completed in it's entirety
 - Please return the test with a production URL and a link to the git repo
+- Tests are a nice to have but are not a requirement

 ## API Querying & pagination
 3. Retrieve a list of `100` popular movies from [The Movie DB](https://www.themoviedb.org/) using their [API](https://developers.themoviedb.org/3/getting-started/introduction)